puyanwei/CV/README.md

 ## WORK EXPERIENCE

+#### Mettrr, Front End Developer (March 2018 - June 2018)

+Worked collaboratively to create a responsive rebrand of the Mettrr website using Vue.JS.

+- Creating pages based on the graphic designer's specifications.

+- Picking up tickets to fix functional and visual bugs.

+- Good git and github processes, using branches and regular commits with good descriptions.

+- Good communication with my team via daily stand ups and retrospectives at the end of sprints.

+- Coded using Vue.js with Vuex implementation.
+Adhered to a strict Air bnb style linting and SCSS format using CSS Grid layout.

+- Using ES6 Javascript to create and debug logic within the webpack application.

 #### Self-Employed Online Poker Professional (2010 - 2016)
 Poker is a decision making, skill based (person vs person) strategy game entailing equity analysis and mathematical calculations.